- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 - This is when I saw a miracle and my faith carried me through this season.
 Even with 2 fails and 2 passes the bursary lifted the probation and paid 100% of the debt that had accumulated.
 This was another source that fueled my ambition.

-- I put in more hours, I consulted, I did all I could possibly do to ensure that I could salvage the other 2 modules that I was failing in.
-And luckily I managed to pass CTA in my second attempt!
+- I put in more hours, consulted, and did all I could possibly do to ensure that I could salvage the other 2 modules that I was failing in.
+And luckily I managed to pass CTA on my second attempt!

 2016: ITC (Board 1)

 - After passing CTA, I registered and completed the UJ board course and I wrote my 1st board exams (ITC) in January 2016.
-I passed ITC in the first attempt.
+I passed ITC on the first attempt.

 - Now I just had to complete my articles and pass one more board exam APC (APC is considered the easiest!).
 In my head, I had almost made it!